Parker-Corbitt/Music_Visualizer/README.md

 This project treats loudness–amplitude behavior as a scalar field to be visualized through both isosurfaces and ray-marched volumes.
 Two distinct data representations feed a single unified rendering pipeline:
 ### Trend Mode (Aggregate Volume)
 Songs are grouped by decade.
-For each decade, amplitude, LUFS loudness, and optional frequency-band statistics are computed and aggregated into a 3D scalar field.
+For each decade, audio features are computed and aggregated into a 3D scalar field.
 - **x-axis:** amplitude bin
 - **y-axis:** loudness metric
 - **z-axis:** decade index